 The Dow Gold ratio is simply the Dow Jones Industrial average (a measure of the US stock market) divided by the price of gold.
 It is useful as a guide as to when stocks are cheap and when they’re overvalued.
 See the below chart care of sharelynx.com for these extremes.

 Towards the end of the 1930’s depression the ratio reached a low of 2 and at the end of the inflationary 1970’s it reached a low of just over 1.
-It’s currently at just under 15.
+Here in 2024 it’s currently at just over 15.
 So history shows the time to sell gold will be when the ratio reaches these much lower levels again.

 Interestingly the below Log scale graph (hat tip to Sharelynx.com again – a must visit site for great graphs) shows the ratio has made higher highs each time it has peaked over the last century.
-It also made a lower low in 1980 so could fall below 1 at the end of the current monetary crisis.
+It also made a lower low in 1980.
+So it could potentially fall below 1 at the end of the current monetary crisis.

 (Read more on the Dow Gold Ratio).

 The Dow Gold ratio was rising from 2011.
 But has been falling since mid 2018.
-Now sitting at just under 15.
+Now sitting at just over 15.
 So definitely not in bubble status yet for gold.
-In fact it seems like the US stock market is more likely getting closer to bubble status than gold is.
+In fact it seems like the US stock market is more likely closer to bubble status than gold is.

 Verdict: No Gold Bubble.
 So it’s not time to sell gold yet.